 California has a huge and very affluent market made up of cosmopolitan, liberal, trendsetting consumers with diverse tastes and preferences.
-The San Francisco Bay Area had the nation's highest GDP per capita of US$94,000 (S$126,900) in 2016.
+The San Francisco Bay Area had the nation's highest Gross Domestic Product (GDP) per capita of US$94,000 (S$126,900) in 2020.

 The high spending power of Californians makes the state an ideal launchpad for your consumer or real estate business.

-Increasing trade between the US and Asia has developed Southern California into a global gateway for the movement of both domestic and foreign goods.
-Its trade and logistics industry generated $224.6 billion (S$303.2 billion) of economic output in 2015.
-All 25 of the largest freight forwarders in the world in 2015 have operations in this region.
+Increasing trade between the US and Asia has developed California into a global gateway for the movement of both domestic and foreign goods.
+Supply chain drives one-third of the state’s economy, creating millions of direct and indirect jobs through one of the country’s most extensive, complex, and interconnected freight systems in the nation.
 There is ever-increasing demand for large-scale warehousing operations.

 Explore breaking into the US market through supporting the current players in the industry with technological solutions.

 California dominates the intellectual property creation landscape in the US.
-California-based people and companies successfully filed more than 45,600 patents in 2017, accounting for 27.3% of the nation’s patents, more than double its share of the nation’s population.
+California-based people and companies successfully filed more than 50,490 patents in 2020.

-Consider setting up your technology firm in California to tap the state’s easy access to capital and world-class university research network that support its high-tech dominance.
+Consider setting up your technology firm in California to tap the state’s easy access to capital and world-class university research network that supports its high-tech dominance.

 Silicon Valley is the world’s first and most premier global centre for innovation, social media, technology, and venture capital.
 It is the biggest high-tech manufacturing centre in the US.
 It is also home to the headquarters of 39 Fortune 1000 businesses and thousands of startups.
 One-third of all of venture capital investment in the US goes to Silicon Valley.